-1.8 Financial liabilities
+1.6 Financial liabilities

 The company recognises a financial liability in its statement of financial position when it becomes a party to the contractual provisions of the instrument.
-The company's financial liabilities are classified as financial liabilities which are not at fair value through profit or loss (classified as 'Other liabilities') under IAS 39.
+The company's financial liabilities are classified as financial liabilities which are not at fair value through profit or loss.
 Financial liabilities not at fair value through profit or loss are recognised initially at fair value, being the fair value of consideration received, net of transaction costs that are directly attributable to the acquisition or the issue of the financial liability.
 These liabilities are subsequently measured at amortised cost.
 The company derecognises a financial liability from its statement of financial position when the obligation specified in the contract or arrangement is discharged, is cancelled or expires.

-1.9 Payables
+1.7 Payables